Home

 The construction of Structure Eight seems to indicate a change in religious and ritual practices of the time.

-Where once the ceremonies took place within stone circles, open to the entire community, by the time Structure Eight was built things seem to have changed.
+Where once the ceremonies took place within the stone circles, open to the entire community, by the time Structure Eight was built things seem to have changed.
 The rituals and religious ceremonies now took place in an enclosed space that was accessible to a select few.

 It has also been pointed out that the design of Structure Eight closely follows the layout of the Standing Stones o' Stenness.